Noxmain/NoxmainNetwork/README.md

 ---

-You can save a NeuralNetwork by using the function `save`.
+You can save a neural network by using the function `save`.
 If this file already exists, it will be overwritten.
 The function has the parameters `name, hide=False`.
-* `name: str` The filename of the saved NeuralNetwork.
+* `name: str` The filename of the saved NoxmainNetwork.
 The file will be called [name].npy.
 * `hide: bool` If true, a dot is appended to the front to hide the file.
 Is false by default.

 Example: